Oil and the International Politics of the African State

 Petroleum constitutes a core element of the current industrial age.
 According to Busby (2006, p.
-35), the discovery of oil and the invention of the internal combustion engine revolutionized human existence in the 20th century and continue to impact other aspects of society till today.
-As the most viable source of energy in the world today (Busby, 2006, p.
-27), oil acts as a catalyst of industrial production and manufacturing, human mobility and transportation, energy and military power.
+35), the discovery of oil and the invention of the internal combustion engine revolutionized human existence in the 20th century and continue to impact other aspects of society in the 21st century.
+As the most viable source of energy in the world (Busby, 2006, p.
+27), oil acts as a catalyst of industrial production and manufacturing, human mobility and transportation, energy, and military power.
 Synonymous with power, it is the energy source around which modern capitalism revolves.

 According to OilPrice.com (“The Oil Industry,” 2009), “It lubricates the mechanisms of both national and international politics.
 Those who can consistently get their hands on the most oil, at the best prices . . . will rule.”
 It stands to reason that the stakes in controlling oil are very high, and constitute a key element of the energy security interest of the world’s emerging and established powers that are leading consumers of oil, as well as the corporate interests of some of the world’s largest and globally integrated oil companies, with subsidiaries or partners engaged in upstream and downstream operations across many countries.